Harassment in Hollywood: Who's been accused?

 The 30-year-old made another denial when another actress claimed she was raped by the actor at his home.

-The BBC subsequently announced that the actor had "paused" filming the second series of White Gold and that Ordeal By Innocence, in which he appears, would not be broadcast until "matters [were] resolved".
+The BBC subsequently announced that the actor had "paused" filming the second series of White Gold and been replaced in the Agatha Christie drama Ordeal By Innocence.

+In July 2018, the Los Angeles District Attorney said there was "insufficient evidence" for a prosecution to go ahead.

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.